 One of the show’s most unique and most underrated episodes explores a romance between two people (Daniel Kaluuya and Jessica Brown Findlay) living in a dystopian reality TV future.

 8 of 19

 No. 12: 'Playtest' (Season 3)

 “Playtest” is the Black Mirror version of a haunted house story about an affable tourist (Wyatt Russell) who tries out an immersive new game.
 This one stays one step ahead of the viewer at every moment with unsettling direction by Dan Trachtenberg (10 Cloverfield Lane).
 There’s no moral here, and there doesn’t need to be.

-No. 6: 'Nosedive' (Season 3)
+No. 9: 'Nosedive' (Season 3)

 A successful shift into comedy anchored by star Bryce Dallas Howard and written by Parks and Recreation veterans Mike Schur and Rashida Jones along with Black Mirror creator Charlie Brooker; this social media spoof that takes online reviews to their ultimate desperate extreme.
-We give “Nosedive” five stars!
+We give “Nosedive” four stars!

-No. 5: 'The National Anthem' (Season 1)
+No. 7: 'The National Anthem' (Season 1)